shaunroblewis/CursedLFS/README.md

 and /etc/shells

 # Chapter 10.
 Ignore the book instructions.
-We will initially 'boot' our WSL distro using the inbuilt MS-provided kernel, before building our own version of that kernel from source.
+We will initially boot our WSL distro using the built-in MS-provided kernel, before building our own version of that kernel from source.
 Exit the chroot environment.

 1. If you haven't already, remember to set a root passwd inside the chroot environment with ```passwd```